stackforge/fuel-docs/pages/terminology/j/juno.rst

 ----

 Code name for the tenth release of the OpenStack software.
-Mirantis OpenStack version 6.0 incorporates and supporte the Juno code base.
+Mirantis OpenStack version 6.0 incorporates and supports the Juno code base.
 The following improvements in Juno are not deployed by Fuel 6.x